Here We Go Again (Demi Lovato album): Promotion

 Radio Disney presented the world premiere of Here We Go Again on July 18, 2009, during the programming Planet Premiere, where Lovato was interviewed by host Ernest "Ernie D" Martinez.
 The album was replayed on the station the next day, and available for streaming on Radio Disney's website from July 18 through July 24, 2009.
 On July 17, 2009, Lovato appeared on The Tonight Show with Conan O'Brien to perform the album's title track.
 On July 23, she performed the single alongside the album cut "Catch Me" on Good Morning America, while performing the single only on Late Night with Jimmy Fallon and The View later the same day.
 To promote the album's UK release, Lovato appeared on radio BBC Switch and logged into Habbo Hotel to chat with her British fans in January 2010.
 She later performed "Remember December" on The Alan Titchmarsh Show on January 29, 2010.
 She was also interviewed on British television programs such as Blue Peter, Daily Fix Chart Show, Live from Studio Five, Freshly Squeezed and T4.

 To promote the album, Lovato embarked on her concert tour, Demi Lovato: Live in Concert.
 The tour began on June 21, 2009, in Hartford, Connecticut and previewed new songs from Here We Go Again, including "Remember December", "Stop the World" and "U Got Nothin' on Me".
-It was confirmed on April 15, 2009, that David Archuleta would serve as the tour's opening act, with songstress Jordan Pruitt and girl group KSM joining on select dates.
+It was confirmed on April 15, 2009, that David Archuleta would serve as the tour's opening act, with singer Jordan Pruitt and girl group KSM joining on select dates.
 Lovato announced the collaboration with Archuleta on her Myspace blog, where she also wrote, "I'm so excited about headlining my own tour.
 I love life on the road.
 I'm in a different city every night, and it never gets old."
 Tickets for the tour went on sale on April 25, 2009, but a special pre-sale offer was made available through Lovato's newly launched official fan club on April 15.
 The tour was produced by AEG Live and sponsored by AT&T and Choice Hotels.